 Staff - The Killeen Independent School District is the second largest employer in Central Texas with more than 6,600 employees.

 School Nutrition -- The School Nutrition Department is committed to providing nutritious meals for the students of the district.
-The meal prices for the 2018-2019 school year are as follows:
+Breakfast and Lunch are at no cost for the 2021-2022 school year.